Employee definition and meaning

 More about employees

 Employees can be exempt or nonexempt from overtime pay.
 They can be paid by the hour, day, or by salary.
 Government agencies like the IRS and the U.S. Labor Department all have their own specific regulations and requirements for qualifying a worker as an employee.
+Most employers will use payroll software to ensure employees are paid correctly and tax withholdings are accounted for because it automates deductions and reduces the need for manual number crunching.

 While an employer usually has more direct authority over employees, there also tend to be more obligations.
 For example, employers are responsible for withholding and paying payroll taxes on behalf of employees, but independent contractors are responsible for their own taxes.